 A form of statement furnished to applicants by the Credit Union National Association is acceptable in meeting the application requirements for credit unions, and may be used instead of the statement form of application just described.
-The following is a reproduction of that form.
+The following is a reproduction of that form

-Claim for Exemption from Federal Income

-Tax(Date) The

-undersigned (Complete name)

-Credit Union, Inc.,(Complete address, including street and number), a credit

-union operating under the credit union law of the

-State of, claims exemption from

-federal income tax and supplies the following

-information relative to its operation.

-- 1. Date of incorporation - 2.
-It was incorporated under the credit union law of the State of , and is being operated under uniform bylaws adopted by said state. - In making loans, the state credit union law requirements, including their purposes, security, and rate of interest charged thereon, are complied with. - Its investments are limited to securities which are legal investments for credit unions under the state credit union law.

-Its dividends on shares, if any, are distributed as prescribed by the state credit union law.

-I, the undersigned, a duly authorized officer of the Credit Union, Inc., declare that the above information is a true statement of facts concerning the credit union.
+Clai m for Exemption from Federal Income Tax ( ' ' ', ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' unde (Complete name) Credit Union, (Complete address, includstreet and number), a credit union operatinger the credit union law of the State of the credit union seemption from federal me tax and supplies the following informarelative to its operation.
+1. Date of incorporation 2.
+It was incorporated under the credit union law of the State of, and is being operated under uniform bylaws adopted by said state.
+3. In making loans, the state credit union law requirements, including their purposes, security, and rate of interest charged thereon, are complied with.
+4. Its investments are limited to securities which are legal investments for credit unions under the state credit union law.
+5. Its dividends on shares, if any, are distributed as prescribed by the state credit union law. the e undersigned, a duly authorized officer of Credit Union, Inc., de- e that the above information is a true statement of facts concerning the credit union.